tomyo/Hash-Table/README.rst

 Simple Hash Table Implementation in C
 =====================================

-I found usefull adding this defines when I use this hash:
+Usefull defines when using this hash:

 ::